-Check if the coordinates (crosshairs) on the map match your location.
+Check that the location of the crosshairs matches your location.
 If not, drag the crosshairs to the correct location.

 Select TEMPORARY STREAM.

-Take a picture of the site and mark the location your observations refers to using the arrow and/or the circle.
-This way, others can see where exactly you did the observation.
+Take a picture of the site and mark the exact location of your observation using the arrow and/or the circle.
+This way, others can see where exactly you made the observation.

-How would you characterize the flow of the stream?
+How would you characterize the stream?
 How much water is flowing at the moment?
-Choose one of the six categories below:
+Choose one of the six classes below:

 - DRY STREAMBED: no visible water and the streambed is dry